Why did Harry and Meghan leave the Royal Family, and where do they get their money?

 A brief retro-style video shared to the brand's Instagram account showed Meghan stirring a pot in a kitchen

-Television and podcasts
+Television

-The couple previously featured in the Harry and Meghan documentary series, where they talked about life in the Royal Family, and The Heart of Invictus series, which discussed the duke's emotional "unravelling" after military service in Afghanistan.
+The couple previously featured in the Harry and Meghan documentary series, where they talked about life in the Royal Family, and in The Heart of Invictus series, which discussed the duke's emotional "unravelling" after military service in Afghanistan.

 Archewell also made podcasts for Spotify under a contract thought to be worth $25m (£19.7m).
-The arrangement ended in June 2023.

 In February 2024, Meghan announced a new podcast deal with Lemonada Media.
+The first programme is expected later in 2025.

 Books